People decide to run for political office for many different reasons.

 Experienced campaign professionals pass on their campaigns because they’d rather work for a well-funded candidate with a real chance of winning.

-Running to simply get your name out there and raise identification is dumb for another very practical reason too:
+Running to simply get your name out there and raise identification is dumb for another very practical reason.

 It doesn’t work!

-They even have to come back to their committed supporters to remind them when the Election Day is to ensure their own supporters show up to vote.
+They even have to come back to their committed supporters to remind them when the Election Day is to ensure their own supporters show up and vote.

-Less than 20% of the voters in this district knew that this gentleman who had won five elections there over 20 years recognized his name at all!
+Less than 20% of the voters in this district knew that this gentleman — who had won five elections in the span of 20 years — recognized his name at all!

 So if you’re thinking of running for office because you want to inflate your name identification, don’t do it.
 It’s a waste of everyone’s time, especially yours.

 But don’t fret.
 There’s good news to be had here.